ilovemicroplastics/OpenScoutV1-1/Hardware/robot_with_lazy_susan_bearing/detailed_part_inventory.md

 #### Page last reviewed by: B.K. on 19/07/25

 Notes - I can't do this fully due to practical limitations, but I recommend this page be used to detail what each part is exactly with pictures, blueprints, and specification; just in case links to buy them go offline.
-This could also be a place to store notes about plans of how each part is going to be replaced to increase the ability to build the robot locally.
+This could also be a place to store notes about plans of how each part is going to be replaced to increase the ability to build the robot locally, or whatever else it may be useful for.